-A 15% improvement in longevity may not sound all that exciting but the interesting thing is that in the animal studies they started giving SKQ1 to mice in the middle or the end of their lives and it worked to improve quality and quantity of life.
+A 15% improvement in longevity may not sound all that exciting but the interesting thing is that in the animal studies they started giving SKQ1 to mice in the middle or the end of their lives and it worked to improve the quality and quantity of life.
 Many anti-aging and health interventions fall into the category of…

 An ounce of prevention is worth a pound of cure.

-These studies are indicating that SKQ1 maybe an anti-aging hack for those whose younger selves spent many decades making poor decisions about their health and lifestyle.
+These studies are indicating that SKQ1 may be an anti-aging hack for those whose younger selves spent many decades making poor decisions about their health and lifestyle.

-It increases quality of life and senescence signs in aged animals, in the animal studies it reduced aging diseases like…
+It increases the quality of life and senescence signs in aged animals, in animal studies, it reduced aging diseases like…

 If you want to go deeper into SKQ1 science, I’ll encourage you to do some reading of the numerous papers that Skulachev and his colleagues have published, which are readable and well translated into English.
-Unlike studies about a lot of Nootropics most of the SKQ1 papers are published in full, publicly on the Internet as opposed to hidden away behind pay walls.
+Unlike studies about a lot of Nootropics, most of the SKQ1 papers are published in full, publicly on the Internet as opposed to hidden away behind paywalls.

 Assuming you now have at least a cursory understanding of this novel anti-aging tool I’ll move on to the practical uses of SKQ1…

 The application of SKQ1 that most interests me is as a vision Biohack.
-Eyes are particularly susceptible to ROS related mitochondrial deficiency — this is why old people, so consistently, develop worsening vision impairments and eye conditions.
+Eyes are particularly susceptible to ROS-related mitochondrial deficiency — this is why old people, so consistently, develop worsening vision impairments and eye conditions.

-In 2015 a notable clinical trial demonstrated the efficacy of SKQ1 as a vision biohack, at least for people suffering with dry eye syndrome.
+In 2015 a notable clinical trial demonstrated the efficacy of SKQ1 as a vision biohack, at least for people suffering from dry eye syndrome.
 It was a randomized, double-masked, placebo-controlled study of 240 Russians over 6 weeks.

 Dry eye syndrome… is a multifactorial disease of the tears and ocular surface that results in symptoms such as discomfort, visual disturbance, and tear film instability, with potential damage to the ocular surface.